gdhorne/cloud-computing-development-environment/README.md

 Click anywhwere in the web browser tab containing your workspace (https://koding.com/IDE/koding-vm-0/my-workspace).

+#### Access the Virtual Machine and Workspace

+There are two ways to access to the virtual machine: the Koding login page or a secure shell client.

 To verify remote access via an SSH client, including PuTTY, use the following example to successfully login to your virtual machine.

         (PC) mouse@ratnest: ~$ ssh -i unixscripter.pem\
                                  unixscripter@uukk84b7906a.unixscripter.koding.io

 When you are presented with the following prompt type 'yes' (no quotation marks) and press the ENTER key.
-You will only see this message the first time you attempt to access your virtual machine from a computer on which you have nor previously connected to uukk84b7906a.unixscripter.koding.io.
+You will only see this message the first time you attempt to access your virtual mach ine from a computer on which you have nor previously connected to uukk84b7906a.unixscripter.koding.io.

         The authenticity of host 'uukk84b7906a.unixscripter.koding.io (54.186.21.0)' can't be established.
         ECDSA key fingerprint is 9b:47:a8:c0:1d:89:f9:a5:85:94:21:32:5e:50:f6:cc.
         Are you sure you want to continue connecting (yes/no)?

         Enter passphrase for key '/home/mouse/unixscripter.pem':

 You should see the text below displayed in a terminal window.

 >Welcome to Ubuntu 14.04 LTS (GNU/Linux 3.13.0-29-generic x86_64)
 >
 > * Documentation:  https://help.ubuntu.com/